danepowell/engage-cd/README.md

 # Engage CD

+This repository contains demo code for the Acquia Engage 2018 CD workshop.
+There are several branches, with each branch corresponding to a tutorial in the Pipelines Examples repository: https://github.com/acquia/pipelines-examples

-This is a demonstration of a complete BLT-based project development workflow for Engage CD.
+The master branch is a demonstration of a complete BLT-based project development workflow for Engage CD.

 ## Getting Started